truhy/f2h_uart_de10nano/readme.md

 Older versions should work just as well, but for older Quartus you'll need to create a new project:
 - add the Verilog files (.v)
-- add pin assignment settings using a text editor in Quartus file (.qsf) or recreate the pin assignments (matching DE10-Nano) using Quartus Prime pin assignment editor
+- add pin assignment settings using a text editor in Quartus file (.qsf) or recreate the pin assignments (matching DE10-Nano) using Quartus Prime Pin Planner or Assignment Editor
 - configure HPS in Platform Designer (Qsys in older versions)

 ## Building a SD card image